Autodesk Flex | Pay as You Go Pricing for Occasional Use

 Admins have the option to provide access to all products included with Flex to all users or to restrict access to specific products or users.

-As of 29 March 2022, cloud credits are being replaced with tokens and tokens can be used for most pay-per-result services.
-See rates for services included with Flex.
-If Flex is not yet available in your country, contact us.

 No educational discounts are available for Flex.
-However, qualified Education plan customers can continue to use free Cloud Credits to access Autodesk services that require cloud computing such as Fusion 360 Generative Design (US Site).
+However, qualified Education plan customers can continue to use free Cloud Credits to access Autodesk services that require cloud computing such as Fusion 360 Generative Design.

 No. Only select companies qualify for an Enterprise Business Agreement, which includes access to Token Flex and other benefits.
 Please contact an Autodesk representative if you are interested in getting started with Enterprise or have any questions about Autodesk pricing.